Dračevo, Skopje: Economy

-The economy life is mildly developed, with a great perspective on further development.
-This is mainly because of the closeness to the city of Skopje, railroad station, close to the highway and supply of water.
+The local economy is modestly developed but holds significant potential for further growth, primarily due to its proximity to Skopje, access to a railway station, close highway connections, and reliable water supply.

+Educational institutions

+Dračevo has three primary schools: Rayko Zhinzifov, Kliment Ohridski, and Kuzman Šapkarev Primary School.

 Sports

 There are two football clubs "FK Dračevo" and "SSK" and the basketball clubs KK Angeli & KK Dracevo.

 The team handball club RK Dračevo plays in the Macedonian Handball Super League for the 2011–12 season.